aditya-jaishankar/aditya-jaishankar.github.io/_coursenotes/CFDpython.md

 ![test image size](/assets/images/coursenotes/CFDpython/step1.png){: width="75%" .align-center}

 Here we see something strange!
-Our intial conditions suggest that we had a square pulse, and given the nature of the wave equation (with no diffusion or convection for now), we would expect this square to simply translate along x with time, but we see a rounded square here!
+Our initial conditions suggest that we had a square pulse, and given the nature of the wave equation (with no diffusion or convection for now), we would expect this square to simply translate along x with time, but we see a rounded square here!
 This has happened because of numerical diffusion: our values of $\Delta x$ were too large.
-Indeed, we can make $\Delta x$ smaller and check that the intial square pulse translates as a square.
+Indeed, we can make $\Delta x$ smaller and check that the initial square pulse translates as a square.

 We made some arbitrary choices around the values of $\Delta x$ and $\Delta t$.
 Playing with the code, you will see that for some values of the $\Delta x$ and $\Delta t$, the solution seems unstable and in reality, we need to be careful about the how we go about choosing $\Delta x$ and $\Delta t$.
 We require that the distance traveled $u\Delta t$ travelled by the wave in the time interval $\Delta t$ be less than the chosen value of $\Delta x$.
 There is detailed theory behind this, capture by the Courant-Friendrichs-Lewy (CLF) condition.[^2] Formally, we require